Tangerine-Community/Tangerine/docs/User guide/TangerineOjai_Full_UserManual_April_2017.md

 Unicode UTF-8 font of your choosing.
 This is important for some languages and scripts whose characters may not be contained within the character libraries of the tablet you are using.
-At present, embedded font options include: andika, gentium, padauk, zwekabin, and rabiat.
+At present, embedded font options include: andika, gentium, padauk, zwekabin, rabiat, and Mondulkiri.
 If you need support for additional font libraries to be embeddable options, please contact RTI or your Tangerine host provider.